discord-samba/localization/guides/writing_localization_files.md

 <br>
 <blockquote>
 <b>Note:</b> The first argument is compiled as a regular expression with the global flag.
-This means
+Because
-you must treat the string as though you were using the JavaScript RegExp constructor, meaning you need to escape all backslashes.
-For example, if you want to pass a regex to replace all digits, you must use <code>'\\d'</code>.
-This also means to match a literal backslash you must use <code>'\\\\'</code>
+the Localization module does not treat `\` as a special character except in the raw text of a resource body you do not need to double-escape within the regular expression as you would in the JavaScript RegExp constructor.
 </blockquote>
 "
 	example=example